 What to bring, and what not to bring

 Be realistic - don’t bring too much.
-Remember you will only be spending 38 weeks here.
-Bring essentials such as your books, clothes, some bedding materials (duvet, pillow, linen), basic cooking utensils.
-Additionally many of you may wish to bring your PC, music system or a TV.
-You are not allowed to have your fridge or microwave or any other electric kitchen appliances in your room.
+Remember you will only be spending 39 weeks here.
+Bring essentials such as your books, clothes, some bedding materials (duvet, pillow, linen) and basic cooking utensils.
+Additionally, many of you may wish to bring your PC, music system or TV.
+You are not allowed to have a fridge, microwave or any other electric kitchen appliances in your room.
 These are already provided in your kitchen.
 As Beit is a non-smoking hall, no smoking, candles and incense sticks are allowed in the hall.
 Please remember we strictly enforce rules about noise so drum kits are not advisable!
 Note that you cannot keep you bicycle in the Hall.
 While there are spaces to lock your bike up outside the Hall, please be conscientious to secure your bike with a D-lock, as this is London and cycle theft does happen.
 If your cycle is particularly valuable, it is best to leave it at home.
-There are no long-term parking spaces available so please don’t bring your car.
-There are plant and poster sales on campus throughout the year but posters can only be put up on the notice board in your room so don’t bring too many.
+There are no long-term parking spaces available, so please don’t bring your car.
+There are plant and poster sales on campus throughout the year but posters can only be put up on the notice board in your room, so don’t bring too many.

-We are a team of members of academic staff, post-graduate and under-graduate students.
-See the profiles on our website.
-Our primary function is to give you support and advice on all the major and minor issues that you will encounter in coming to study and live at Imperial.
-We will also be helping you organise the social life of the Hall, and helping you to appoint a Hall Committee.
+We are a team of members of academic staff and post-graduate students.
+See our profiles with contact information on this website.
+Our primary function is to give you support and advice on all the issues that you will encounter while studying and living at Imperial.
+We will also help you organise the social life of the Hall and appoint a Hall Committee.
 During the evenings, weekends and holidays, there is a Duty Warden on call to help you.
 The Duty Warden’s mobile number is: 07764285894 or internal extension 57710.
 You will want to save this number on your phone.

 Frequently Asked Questions